karisabinemalmin/json-colors/README.md

-Displaying a JSON file of colors with jQuery
+Displaying a JSON list of color names and hex codes with jQuery

 Demo: https://karisabinemalmin.github.io/json-colors/